2025 Regional Economic Outlook

 REGIONS RISE TOGETHER: LAUNCHING THE BLUEPRINT FOR REGIONAL RESILIENCE

-DR. CHRIS BENNER
+DR. CHRIS BENNER (moderator)

 Director, Institute for Social Transformation, UC Santa Cruz